Ul de Rico: Career

 In 1980, Ul de Rico wrote and illustrated The Ring of the Nibelung: Wagner's epic drama, an interpretation of the extraordinary 15-hour epic Opera series composed by Richard Wagner over the course of 26 years. de Rico's story was a simplified, truncated version of the full play cycle, which took several creative liberties, the most noticeable of which was the use of the three Norns as narrators throughout the story, rather than merely for Götterdämmerung, as in the original.
 The oil-on-oak color paintings were all designed similarly: the painting was ringed by the three Norns and their golden rope, and the top half of the painting showed a different scene from the bottom.
 The top image and bottom image were connected thematically, but not sequentially within the story.

+In 1980, Ul de Rico also was the artist responsible for the skies and clouds in the film Flash Gordon.

 In 1982, Ul de Rico illustrated Richard Adams' short novel The Legend of Te Tuna, a story based on characters from Polynesian mythology.
 His paintings complemented Adams' poetic verse quite effectively.

 His work on the NeverEnding Story (1984) was similarly vivid and fantastic; the production team based many of their storyboards and animations on his creations from the novel.
 There were additional characters he created that were not produced.

 In 1996, Ul de Rico painted a sequel to his original Goblins story entitled The White Goblin.
 The paintings were of a similar vein to his previous work, but many were nearly devoid of color and were a stark contrast to the effulgence of the originals.
 This was done deliberately, as the White Goblin had a more ecologically sinister plot than his brethren, one that involved habitat destruction and the subjugation of natural resources for his own selfish ends.
 This book seems appropriate for an age group somewhat older than that of the first.
 The moral lessons (as well as the story, illustrations and language) are more complex and profound than before.

 Ul de Rico also has illustrated covers for music albums as well.

-In 1981 and 1997, Japanese musician Masayoshi Takanaka released Jazz/Rock albums entitled The Rainbow Goblins and The White Goblins that were based on Ul de Rico's books of the same name.
-On his 1999 album Slowdeath(The Permanent Cry) the rapper Doseone reads an excerpt from the first and last chapter of The Rainbow Goblins In 2017, the band Primus released The Desaturating Seven, a concept album also inspired by the text and art of The Rainbow Goblins.
+In 1981 and 1997, Japanese musician Masayoshi Takanaka released Jazz/Rock albums entitled The Rainbow Goblins and The White Goblin that were based on Ul de Rico's books of the same name.
+On his 1999 album Slowdeath (The Permanent Cry), the rapper Doseone reads an excerpt from the first and last chapter of The Rainbow Goblins In 2017, the band Primus released The Desaturating Seven, a concept album also inspired by the text and art of The Rainbow Goblins.